 Support for Communities Affected by COVID-19

 Since the COVID-19 outbreak, CapitaLand has moved swiftly to support efforts in fighting against this virus.
-Guided by our credo, ‘Building People.
-Building Communities.’, CapitaLand’s dedication towards building a more caring and inclusive community remains unwavering.
+As we remain committed to contributing to the environmental and social well-being of the communities where we operate, CapitaLand’s dedication towards building a more caring and inclusive community remains unwavering.
 CapitaLand Hope Foundation has also increased our support to ensure that the affected communities receive the much-needed help.
-To-date, the Group has pledged more than S$9 million globally to support over 160,000 people including vulnerable elderly, underprivileged children, community care staff and healthcare workers impacted by the pandemic.
+To-date, the Group has pledged more than S$9 million globally to support over 163,000 people including vulnerable elderly, underprivileged children, community care staff and healthcare workers impacted by the pandemic.
 More than 1,000 staff and community volunteers were also mobilised through activities such as meal deliveries in Singapore and donation of care packs at CapitaLand Hope Schools in Vietnam.

 Our main areas of support include: